Conclusions

 God gave humans a brain each:

-an awkward noodly mass you could almost cup
+an awkward noodly mass you could hold

-with two palms — a gray-purple slime of sorts
+in your hands — a gray-purple slime of sorts

 It has folds: surface area for connections